birajkashyap/Full-stack-todo/README.md

 ## Full stack todo application

-The following project is a full stack project with min following features:
+The following project is a full stack project with at least following features:

 - Anyone can create a todo
 - Anyone can see their existing todo